AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-iros-2024.md

 ## About

 <p align="justify">
 <b>F1TENTH Autonomous Racing</b> is a semi-regular competition organized by an international community of researchers, engineers, and autonomous systems enthusiasts.
-The teams participating in the <b>21st F1TENTH Autonomous Grand Prix</b> at IROS 2024 will write software for a 1:10 scaled autonomous race car to fulfill the objectives for the competition: <b><i>drive fast but don’t crash!</i></b>
+The teams participating in the <b>21st F1TENTH Autonomous Grand Prix</b> at <a href="https://iros2024-abudhabi.org">IROS 2024</a> will write software for a 1:10 scaled autonomous race car to fulfill the objectives for the competition: <b><i>drive fast but don’t crash!</i></b>
 </p>

 <p align="justify">